Family agrees to $3.65 million in second lawsuit over misdiagnosis by Veterans Affairs pathologist

 The federal government never contested the Kolpek family was due damages, only the $15 million requested was excessive, court documents show.
 The two-day trial on the sole issue of damages concluded Wednesday.

 Levy was suspended after a March 1, 2018, arrest in Fayetteville in connection with driving under the influence.
-He was later fired after a U.S. Department of Veterans Affairs investigation concluded he worked while intoxicated for years and had an error rate more than 12 times normal for pathology.
-Both Kolpek and McGuire died as a result, according to the lawsuits.
+He was later fired after a VA investigation concluded he worked while intoxicated for years and had an error rate more than 12 times normal for pathology.

 Levy pleaded guilty in June 2020 to one count of manslaughter for missed diagnoses.
 He was sentenced in January 2021 to 20 years in federal prison.